Peter Shaw (producer, born 1918): Personal life and death

 After an early marriage that produced a son, David, he married actress Angela Lansbury in 1949; they had two children, Anthony Pullen Shaw (born 7 January 1952) and Deirdre Angela Shaw (born 26 April 1953).

-Peter Shaw died of heart failure in his Los Angeles home on 29 January 2003.
+Shaw died of heart failure in his Los Angeles home on 29 January 2003.
 He was 84.

-He was honoured with an In Memory-note in Murder, She Wrote: The Celtic Riddle in the closing credits.
+He was honoured with an In Memory note in Murder, She Wrote: The Celtic Riddle in the closing credits.